FAQ’s

 What types of projects does NTCIC finance with its NMTC allocation? +

-NTCIC will use its NMTC allocation to offer equity and debt products to real estate projects that rehabilitate strategic historic properties located in Severely Distressed communities whose primary use provides direct benefits to low-income persons and locally-owned small businesses.
+NTCIC will use its NMTC allocation to offer debt products to real estate projects that rehabilitate strategic historic properties located in Severely Distressed communities whose primary use provides direct benefits to low-income persons and locally-owned small businesses.
 For more information on our NMTC portfolio, contact info@ntcic.com

 Who Benefits from Historic Tax Credits? +